MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/wms-only-mode-exchange-data.md

 ## Warehouse inventory update logs

-For integrations that require very quick on-hand inventory synchronization processes, you can use the *Warehouse inventory update log*.
+For integrations that require very quick on-hand inventory synchronization processes, you can use the **Warehouse management** \> **Inquiries and reports** \> **Physical inventory reconciliation** \> **Warehouse inventory update log**.
 This log can collect all the inventory transaction updates that lead to on-hand updates that are of interest for the external systems.
 For example, you might have an external system that handles information about inventory status changes.

 By default, the *Publish warehouse inventory update log updates* background process is set to run every 10 minutes.
 It creates data that external systems can consume by using the `WarehouseInventoryUpdateLogs` entity.
 The `WHSInventoryUpdateLogBusinessEvent` business event can be used as part of this process.